reactive-systems/RTLola/tests/E2E-testing.md

 You need a specification file and an input file.

-Each test case is represented as a file with the `streamlab_test` suffix in this folder.
+Each test case is represented as a file with the `rtlola_interpreter_test` suffix in this folder.

 TODO
 JSON format (needs extension for specifying the timestamps)